Behind the Title: My Dyslexic Husband

 “My Dyslexic Husband” felt startling at first — almost too raw, too exposed.
 I wrestled with it, questioning whether it was too much — and worrying whether it might unintentionally reduce my husband to a single aspect of who he is.

-What began as a private act — scribbling down fragmented thoughts late at night, trying to find air when the weight of misunderstanding felt too heavy — eventually grew into something I could no longer contain inside journals or whispered conversations.
+What began as a private act — scribbling down fragmented thoughts, recording voice notes late at night, sometimes early in the morning — eventually grew into something I could no longer contain inside journals or whispered conversations.

 At first, the words were only for me.
 A way to survive the swirl of emotions that didn’t seem to have a clear place or explanation.